whiteley/chef-google_cloud_sdk/README.md

 * Red Hat Enterprise Linux 7 and CentOS 7 systems
 * Ubuntu releases that have not reached end of life

+### Optionally install any of these additional components
+* google-cloud-sdk-app-engine-java
+* google-cloud-sdk-app-engine-python
+* google-cloud-sdk-bigtable-emulator (Debian / Ubuntu only)
+* google-cloud-sdk-datastore-emulator
+* google-cloud-sdk-pubsub-emulator
+* kubectl

 ### Run gcloud init to get started:

 ```shellsession